Justice for Victims of Trafficking Act of 2015: Title I -- Justice for Victims of Trafficking

-Title II -- Combatting Human Trafficking
+Title II -- Combating Human Trafficking

 This Title increases training about and services for victims of trafficking who are runaway and homeless youth.
 It requires the Interagency Task Force to Monitor and Combat Trafficking (established under the TVPA) to create an electronic report on the research and academic literature related to trafficking in the United States, including best practices for prevention and deterrence.
 It mandates trainings on human trafficking for certain federal employees.
 It also clarifies that victims of trafficking may receive housing assistance via existing grants.

 Title III -- HERO Act

 "HERO Act" is short for "Human Exploitation Rescue Operations Act of 2015."
 This Title direct the Department of Homeland Security to operate a Cyber Crimes Center within U.S. Immigration and Customs Enforcement (ICE) to assist with investigations and provide trainings.
 Furthermore, it criminalizes knowingly transporting someone with the intent that person engage in illegal commercial sex.

 Title IV -- Rape Survivor Child Custody

 This Title directs DOJ to increase grant funding to states that allow mothers to children who were conceived through rape to terminate the rapist's parental rights.